-With great sorrow and sense of loss we acknowledge Steve Jobs passing.
+With great sorrow and a sense of loss, we acknowledge Steve Jobs passing.
 In his words:

 “… death is the destination we all share.
 No one has ever escaped it.
 And that is as it should be, because Death is very likely the single best invention of Life.
 It is Life’s change agent.
 It clears out the old to make way for the new.”

 Yet for us who know him through his products, it’s hard to imagine a world where his creative force won’t be driving the next technological advancement.

 For marketers, Steve Jobs developed more than just technology.
 In Jobs’ world, customers’ needs, products, form, function, and marketing came together to create life-changing product advances.
 He introduced new products and technologies that disrupted the world as we knew it and altered how we live our lives.